Ghana Card/NHIS integration to boost Universal Health Coverage (UHC) - NHIA CEO

 “We are scaling up our electronic claims.
 We now have a feedback electronic system so that when a provider says he has seen our members, we actually send an SMS to the patients to know whether they have been there or not.
 It makes the organization more accountable.”

-According to her, the planned systematic implementation of this project is the surest means of attaining Universal Health Coverage (UHC) by 2030.
+According to here, the planned systematic implementation of this project is the surest means of attaining Universal Health Coverage (UHC) by 2030.

 The NHIA Chief Executive said the amount of money invested in printing NHIS cards and also managing the Authority’s biometric database will be used for other purposes.